tyrchen/certify/README.md

 ## License

-`prost-helper` is distributed under the terms of MIT.
+`certify` is distributed under the terms of MIT.

 See [LICENSE](LICENSE.md) for details.